cyberwilson/cyberwilson/README.md

 - 👋 Hi, I’m @cyberwilson
 - 👀 I’m interested in ...
 Space and IoT/5G/AI
 - 🌱 I’m currently learning ...
-Phyton
+Phyton/ML/Azure/AWS/GKE
 - 💞️ I’m looking to collaborate on ...
 IoT Projects
 - 📫 How to reach me ... @cyberwilson and cyberwilson@outlook.com